wkranti/KraGstrob/_posts/2018-6-11-Using Submodules.md

 And many more examples can be found.

-You should have proper version of git.
+You should have proper version of git.It is important to have proper git version.
 When you add a submodule in Git, you don't add the code of the submodule to the main repository, you only add information about the submodule that is added to the main repository.
 This information describes which commit the submodule is